nimiq/core-rs-albatross/web-client/README.md

 to be used in web browsers only (no WASI support).
 It currently supports modern browsers and NodeJS as its Javascript environments.

+## Transaction status and execution

+`PlainTransactionDetails.state` describes inclusion and finality, while `executionResult` describes whether execution succeeded.
+A transaction can have `state: "confirmed"` and `executionResult: false`: it was finalized, but execution failed.
+Check both fields before reporting a successful payment. `executionResult` is `true` for successful execution and `false` for failed execution.
+If `sendTransaction()` returns `new` without an execution result, the client has not observed inclusion yet.
+The transaction may still have been included; do not assume failure or success from that response.

+`getTransaction(hash)` fetches an included transaction from the blockchain with a known `executionResult`.
+It returns an error if no matching transaction is found or the lookup fails.
+An error alone does not prove the transaction was not included.

 ## Running the example

 ### Requisites for every OS